mrgeyer/Systems-Multi-Set/README.md

 ## Create Worksheet

 Creates a worksheet text file.
+If you're using Windows, the worksheets open better in WordPad than NotePad.

 ## Answer Sheet

 Creates a text file with the answers.

+### Known Issues and Workarounds
+To make multiple sets, refresh after each set.
+You can make sets of different types of problems by changing the inputs and clicking the button again.